 I have had a long coaching relationship with NCA.
 I founded the JCC Barracuda Novice swim team as a feeder program for NCA while I was attending graduate school at San Diego State University.
 After securing my Masters in Public Health, I decided to dedicate myself to coaching full time and worked at the JCC for 16 years until the end of 2007.
 I then moved to New Zealand where I coached 13 and older swimmers at North Shore Swimming Club This was an awesome learning experience to not only work with older, high level swimmers but to understand that swimming has an universal goal... make swimming a lifelong sport.
 I came back to the water two years ago when I began teaching again (at a more basic/instructional level) at WaterWise Swim School as well as filling in for NCA coaches until I was hired this past October to lead the 10/under 3 Day Group as well as assist the 10/under 5 Day Group.
 This is definitely my favorite age to coach and where I have the most expertise and experience.
 I am loving every day of it!

-I enjoyed playing water polo and swimming though college.
-I began teaching swimming as a way to finance my college expenses 33 years ago.
+I enjoyed playing water polo and swimming through college.
+I began teaching swimming as a way to finance my college expenses 37 years ago.
 I began coaching as a volunteer coach for Mt.
 Carmel High School.
-This lead to a 4 year stint coaching for Mt.
-Carmel JV boys and girls team as well as an assistant coach for PQ Aquatics.
-I have coached all levels of swimmers since then: 10-U to Master Swimmers (Adults).
-I have been a part of NCA since 2010 often being called the “Super Sub” by Jeff.
-I am also a professional educator of 27 years teaching middle school in Escondido.
-My son is a former NCA swimmer who trains with Senior 1 when he is home from college.
-I bring this up because I have traveled the age group swim journey as a coach and parent.
-Get ready for a great ride of being a swim family.
-I am excited to coach at San Marcos.
-Looking forward to a great season.
-Johanna:)
+This led to a 4-year stint coaching for Mt.
+Carmel JV boys and girls team as well as assistant and head coach positions for PQ Aquatics.
+I have coached all levels of swimmers since then: 10U to Master Swimmers (Adults).
+I have been a part of NCA since 2010.
+I am also a professional educator starting my 31st year of teaching.
+In 2022, I was awarded District Teacher of the Year for my school district.